pzivich/Delicatessen/docs/Built-in Equations.rst

 between [0,1], we have all the initial values for those start at 0.5 (the middle).
 Furthermore, we could also consider pre-washing the exponential model parameter (i.e., use the solution from the previous estimating equation).

 Weibull
 -----------------------------
-The Weibull model is a generalization of the exponential model to two-parameters.
-Therefore, we now allow for the hazard to vary over time (it can increase or decrease monotonically).
-While this assumption is also quite restrictive, it may be more useful.
+The Weibull model is a generalization of the exponential model.
+The Weibull model allows for the hazard to vary over time (it can increase or decrease monotonically).

 .. code::